msoechting/lexcube/README.md

 2. Update your video card drivers

 ### Memory is filling up a lot when using a chunked dataset
 Lexcube employs an alternative, more aggressive chunk caching mechanism in contrast to xarray.
 It will cache any touched chunk in memory without releasing it until the widget is closed.
-Disabling it will most likely decrease memory usage but increase the average data access latency, i.e., make Lexcube slower.
+Disabling it will most likely decrease memory usage, but increase the average data access latency, i.e., make Lexcube slower.
 To disable it, use: `lexcube.Cube3DWidget(data_source, use_lexcube_chunk_caching=False)`.

 ## Known bugs